Skip to content

 Slide left and right to see all

-Integrated Graphics Laptop (such as Intel Iris Xe)Shared System Memory (8GB+ RAM)8-bit, even 4-bit Quantization≤ 7B (Extremely Quantized)* Very basic local running experience, suitable for learning and light experience. * Limited performance, slow inference speed. * It is recommended to use 4-bit or lower precision quantized models to minimize video memory usage. * Suitable for running small models, such as TinyLlama, etc.
+Integrated Graphics Laptop (e.g. Intel Iris Xe)Shared System Memory (8GB+ RAM)8-bit, or even 4-bit quantization≤ 7B (Extremely Quantized)* Very basic local running experience, suitable for learning and light experience. * Limited performance, slow reasoning speed. * It is recommended to use 4-bit or lower precision quantized models to minimize video memory usage. * Suitable for running small models such as TinyLlama, etc.

-Entry-level Gaming Laptop/Thin and Light Dedicated Graphics Laptop (such as RTX 3050/4050)4-8 GB VRAM + 16GB+ RAM4-bit - 8-bit Quantization7B - 13B (Quantized)* Can run 7B models relatively smoothly, and some 13B models can also run through quantization and optimization. * Suitable for experiencing some mainstream small and medium-sized models. * Note that VRAM is still limited, and it will be difficult to run large models.
+Entry-level Gaming Laptop/Thin & Light Dedicated Graphics Laptop (e.g. RTX 3050/4050)4-8 GB VRAM + 16GB+ RAM4-bit - 8-bit quantization7B - 13B (Quantized)* Can run 7B models relatively smoothly, and some 13B models can also be run through quantization and optimization. * Suitable for experiencing some mainstream small and medium-sized models. * Note that VRAM is still limited, and running large models will be more difficult.

-Mid-to-High-end Gaming Laptop/Mobile Workstation (such as RTX 3060/3070/4060)8-16 GB VRAM + 16GB+ RAM4-bit - 16-bit (Flexible Choice)7B - 30B (Quantized)* Able to run 7B and 13B models more comfortably, and has the potential to try models around 30B (requires better quantization and optimization). * You can choose different quantization precisions according to your needs to achieve a balance between performance and model quality. * Suitable for exploring more types of medium and large models.
+Mid-to-High-End Gaming Laptop/Mobile Workstation (e.g. RTX 3060/3070/4060)8-16 GB VRAM + 16GB+ RAM4-bit - 16-bit (Flexible Choice)7B - 30B (Quantized)* Can run 7B and 13B models more comfortably, and has the potential to try models around 30B (requires good quantization and optimization). * You can choose different quantization precisions according to your needs to achieve a balance between performance and model quality. * Suitable for exploring more types of medium and large models.

 ARM (Apple M Series)

-Apple M1/M2/M3 (Unified Memory)8GB - 64GB Unified Memory4-bit - 16-bit (Flexible Choice)7B - 30B+ (Quantized)* The unified memory architecture makes memory utilization more efficient, and even an M series Mac with 8GB of memory can run a certain size model. * Higher memory versions (16GB+) can run larger models, and even try models above 30B. * Apple chips have advantages in energy efficiency ratio.
+Apple M1/M2/M3 (Unified Memory)8GB - 64GB Unified Memory4-bit - 16-bit (Flexible Choice)7B - 30B+ (Quantized)* The unified memory architecture makes memory utilization more efficient.
+Even M-series Macs with 8GB of memory can run models of a certain size. * Higher memory versions (16GB+) can run larger models and even try models above 30B. * Apple chips have advantages in energy efficiency.

-Entry-level Dedicated Graphics Card (such as RTX 4060/4060Ti)8-16 GB VRAM4-bit - 16-bit (Flexible Choice)7B - 30B (Quantized)* Performance is similar to mid-to-high-end gaming laptops, but desktop computers have better heat dissipation and can run stably for a long time. * Cost-effective, suitable for entry-level local LLM players.
+Entry-level Dedicated Graphics Card (e.g. RTX 4060/4060Ti)8-16 GB VRAM4-bit - 16-bit (Flexible Choice)7B - 30B (Quantized)* Similar performance to mid-to-high-end gaming laptops, but desktops have better heat dissipation and can run stably for a long time. * Cost-effective and suitable for entry-level local LLM players.

-Mid-range Dedicated Graphics Card (such as RTX 4070/4070Ti/4080)12-16 GB VRAM4-bit - 16-bit (Flexible Choice)7B - 30B+ (Quantized)* Able to run medium and large models more smoothly, and has the potential to try models with larger parameters. * Suitable for users who have high requirements for local LLM experience.
+Mid-range Dedicated Graphics Card (e.g. RTX 4070/4070Ti/4080)12-16 GB VRAM4-bit - 16-bit (Flexible Choice)7B - 30B+ (Quantized)* Can run medium and large models more smoothly and has the potential to try larger parameter models. * Suitable for users with high requirements for local LLM experience.

-Server-grade GPU (such as A100, H100, A800, H800)40GB - 80GB+ VRAM16-bit - 32-bit (Native Precision)30B - 175B+ (Native/Quantized)* Designed for AI computing, with ultra-large video memory and extremely strong computing power. * Can run ultra-large models, and can even perform model training and fine-tuning. * Suitable for enterprise-level applications, large-scale model deployment, and research institutions.
+Server-level GPU (e.g. A100, H100, A800, H800)40GB - 80GB+ VRAM16-bit - 32-bit (Native Precision)30B - 175B+ (Native/Quantized)* Designed for AI computing, with ultra-large video memory and extremely strong computing power. * Can run ultra-large models and even perform model training and fine-tuning. * Suitable for enterprise-level applications, large-scale model deployment, and research institutions.

 Table Supplement

-• Quantization: Refers to reducing the numerical precision of model parameters, such as from 16-bit floating-point numbers (float16) to 8-bit integers (int8) or 4-bit integers (int4).
+• Quantization: Refers to reducing the numerical precision of model parameters, such as reducing from 16-bit floating point (float16) to 8-bit integer (int8) or 4-bit integer (int4).
 Quantization can significantly reduce model size and video memory usage, and accelerate inference speed, but may slightly reduce model accuracy.

 • Extreme Quantization: Refers to using very low bit precision quantization, such as 3-bit or 2-bit.
-Can further reduce resource requirements, but model quality degradation may be more obvious.
+It can further reduce resource requirements, but the decline in model quality may be more obvious.

-• Native: Refers to the model running at its original precision, such as float16 or bfloat16.
-Can obtain the best model quality, but resource requirements are the highest.
+• Native: Refers to running the model at its original precision, such as float16 or bfloat16.
+You can get the best model quality, but resource requirements are the highest.

-• Parameter Range After Quantization: "Recommended LLM Parameter Range (After Quantization)" in the table refers to the model parameter range that the hardware can run smoothly under the premise of reasonable quantization.
-The actual model size and performance that can be run also depend on the specific model architecture, quantization level, software optimization, and other factors.
-The parameter range given here is for reference only.
+• Quantized Parameter Range: "Recommended LLM Parameter Range (after Quantization)" in the table refers to the range of model parameters that the hardware can run smoothly under the premise of reasonable quantization.
+The actual size and performance of the model that can be run also depend on the specific model architecture, the degree of quantization, software optimization, and other factors.
+The parameter ranges given here are for reference only.

-• Unified Memory: A feature of Apple Silicon chips, where the CPU and GPU share the same physical memory, and data exchange efficiency is higher.
+• Unified Memory: A feature of Apple Silicon chips, where the CPU and GPU share the same physical memory, making data exchange more efficient.